Local deformation rings and a Breuil-M\'{e}zard conjecture when l\neq p: Reduction of types -- proofs.

-Now suppose that $\tau$ is the restriction to $I_F$ of an irreducible representation of $G_F$.
-Then $\sigma(\tau) = \Ind_{J}^K\lambda$ for an irreducible representation $\lambda$ of $J$ extending an irreducible representation $\eta$ of a pro-$p$ normal subgroup $J^1$ of $J$ (see \cite{BushnellHenniart2006_GL2LocalLanglands}, sections 15.5, 15.6 and 15.7) We have $J/J^1 = k^\times$, where $k$ is the residue field of a quadratic extension of $F$, and so $J$ has a normal subgroup $\tilde{J}$ of pro-order coprime to $l$ such that $J/\tilde{J}$ is an $l$-group.
-Then $(\tilde{J},J,K,\lambda)$ satisfy all the required hypotheses --- the intertwining statement follows from \cite{BushnellHenniart2006_GL2LocalLanglands}, 15.6 Proposition 2. \end{proof}
+Now suppose that $r$ is the restriction to $I_F$ of an irreducible representation of $G_F$.
+Then $\sigma(\tau) = \Ind_{J}^K\lambda$ for an irreducible representation $\lambda$ of $J$ extending an irreducible representation $\eta$ of a pro-$p$ normal subgroup $J^1$ of $J$ (see \cite{BushnellHenniart2006_GL2LocalLanglands}, sections 15.5, 15.6 and 15.7 --- note that our $J$ is the maximal compact subgroup of their $J_\alpha$, but our $J^1$ agrees with their $J_\alpha^1$).
+We have $J/J^1 = k^\times$, where $k$ is the residue field of a quadratic extension of $F$, and so $J$ has a normal subgroup $\tilde{J}$ of pro-order coprime to $l$ such that $J/\tilde{J}$ is an $l$-group.
+Then $(\tilde{J},J,K,\lambda)$ satisfy all the required hypotheses --- the intertwining statement follows from \cite{BushnellHenniart2006_GL2LocalLanglands}, 15.6 Proposition 2. \end{proof} \begin{proposition} Let $\tau = (r,0)$ and $\tau' = (r',0)$ be inertial types that are not scalar on $\tilde{P}_F$.
+If $r \equiv r' \bmod l$, then $\bar{\sigma(\tau)}$ and $\bar{\sigma(\tau')}$ are isomorphic. \end{proposition} \begin{proof} If either of $r$ and $r'$ is (after to a twist) tamely ramified, then so is the other and this is contained in lemma \ref{lem:reduction-tame-types}.
+Otherwise, by lemma \ref{lem:type-lifts}, we are in one of the following cases: \begin{enumerate}